chinzistor/StreamerQnA/README/config.md

 - `time` node is for the design of box that contains the time.
 - `question` node is for the design of box that contains the question.
   - `background` sets the background color of the button.
   - `color` sets the color of the text.
+Accepts any HTML colortags and HEX codes.
   - `italic` sets if the text should be italic.
 Accepted values: `true` `false`
   - `bold` sets if the text should be bold.
 Accepted values: `true` `false`
   - `font` sets the font of the text.